abetusk/scratch/notes/Music-Theory.md

 There is some overlap in note names.
 For example $A^\sharp$ and $B^\flat$ represent the same note.
-The reason for the note naming conventions, including the redundancy is note names, is probably a historical artifact and won't be discussed much further in this document.
+The reason for the note naming conventions, including the redundancy in note names, is probably a historical artifact and won't be discussed much further in this document.
 Unless specifically needed, the "sharp" notation ($\sharp$) will be used over the "flat" notation ($\flat$).